Hot news! We’ve updated our report with Q3 2019 – Q2 2020 data.

 When it comes to email lists, email marketers have long preached the importance of quality over quantity.
 Is this still true?
 Without knowing the overall conversion rates, it's hard to say for sure.

-What we can see clearly, though, is that marketers with smaller lists are better at engaging their audiences, and their messages tend to get higher average open and click-through rates.
+What we clearly find, though, is that marketers with smaller lists are better at engaging their audiences, and their messages tend to get higher average open and click-through rates.

 In fact, this trend's been visible since we started publishing this report.